ali3dev/Machine-Learning/README.md

 ## Usage

 This project is intended for educational purposes and can be used as a reference for building end-to-end machine learning pipelines.
 You can modify the notebook to suit different datasets or algorithms, depending on your needs.

-## Acknowledgments

-- This project utilizes data and libraries from various open-source resources.
-- Special thanks to the contributors of the machine learning community for providing valuable tutorials and documentation.